Anymatix/anymatix-portable-comfyui/IMPLEMENTATION.md

 The package is also built on GitHub CI using the workflow defined in `.github/workflows/build.yml`.
 This workflow:

-1. Runs on multiple platforms (macOS, Windows, Linux)
+1. Runs on multiple platforms (macOS, Windows)
 2. Sets up Python
 3. Runs the `create_portable_comfyui.py` script with the `--ci` flag
 4. Uploads the resulting zip file as an artifact
+5. Creates a GitHub release with the platform-specific zip files

 ## GitHub Automation